Advertisement

 In the heady summer of 2012, Sir Bradley Wiggins was at the height of his fame.
 Already a successful cyclist with six Olympic medals under his belt, he became a household name as the first Briton to win the Tour de France.
 He was chosen to strike the bell to open the London Olympics in front of an audience of millions, was named Sports Personality of the Year that December, and soon after was knighted for his services to cycling.
 The public called him “Sir Wiggo”; the Sun newspaper issued a stick-on version of his signature sideburns.

 “It’s a total mess… He has lost absolutely everything.
 His family home, his home in Majorca, his savings and investments.
 He doesn’t have a penny.
-It’s a very sad state of affairs,” the Olympian’s lawyer Alan Sellers told the Daily Mail this weekend.
+It’s a very sad state of affairs,” the Olympian’s lawyer Alan Sellers told the Daily Mail in June.
 “I don’t know where he stayed last night, I don’t know where he will stay tonight or tomorrow night.
 He doesn’t have an address.”

 It is a desperately sad situation, especially given he has had the cards stacked against him from the start.
 Wiggins had an immensely troubled childhood, raised by his mother on an estate in Kilburn, north London, after his Australian father, also a champion cyclist, who drank heavily, walked out when he was two.
 He alleges that his stepfather was violent (a claim denied by his stepfather).